Mariannette Miller-Meeks: LGBT rights

-In 2021, Miller Meeks was one of 29 Republicans to vote to reauthorize the Violence Against Women Act.
-This bill expanded legal protections for transgender people, and contained provisions allowing transgender women to use women's shelters and serve time in prisons matching their gender identity rather than by biological sex.

-On July 19, 2022, Miller-Meeks and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Miller-Meeks was among 47 Republican representatives who voted for the Respect for Marriage Act, a bill which codified the right to same-sex marriage in federal law.

 Antitrust bill

 In 2022, Meeks was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.